Do you realize ALL that you are doing and can do to make a REAL difference for children? You are critically important!

 · enjoys a variety of positive experiences

-· is talked to frequently with a large vocabulary
+· is talked to directly and frequently with a large vocabulary

 · gets adequate amounts of sleep